mcd500/teep-device/docs/building_with_docker.md

 *rtc.sh*

 Execute the downloaded TC from the tamproto.
-This command is for debugging the implementation of the TC.
+This script is for debugging the implementation of the TC.

 ```sh
 # ./rtc.sh